How to Peel a Chestnut

 Here’s how to peel a chestnut—without cutting off your thumb!
 While chestnuts are similar to other nuts and easy to crack, they can be tricky to peel.
 Here’s how it’s done!

 Chestnuts are harvested in the fall.
-When cooked, they add a sweet, meaty taste to stuffing and dressings as well as stews and soups.
-Traditionally, chestnuts are a popular addition to the Christmas menu but also used in Thanksgiving stuffings with turkey.
+When cooked, they add a sweet, meaty taste to stuffing and dressings, as well as stews and soups.
+Traditionally, chestnuts are a popular addition to the Christmas menu but are also used in Thanksgiving stuffings with turkey.

 If you are foraging, just ensure that you are collecting the edible variety, the sweet chestnut.
 Horse chestnuts, also called conkers and buckeyes, are not edible.
-The sweet chestnut variety always has a pointed tip.
-Its toxic relative bears no such pointed end on its brown shell.
+The sweet chestnut variety always has a pointed tip, while its toxic relative bears no such pointed end on its brown shell.

 How to Peel Chestnuts